CampbellSoftware/Tardigrade/README.md

 # Tardigrade
 A Fully Fledged Data Manipulation Program with a built-in Scripting Language written entirely in Python.

+# Notice
+The files shown in the main are the earliest version.
+In order to get the latest, look in the releases.

 # Features
 - A fully custom syntax
 - No indentation